safe-global/safe-core-sdk/CONTRIBUTING.md

 ### Starting Guide

-By following the steps bellow you will understand the development process and worflow.
+By following the steps below you will understand the development process and workflow.
 1. [Forking the repository](#forking-the-repository)
 2. [Installing Node and Yarn](#installing-node-and-yarn)
 3. [Installing dependencies](#installing-dependencies)